A lot of preparation is required when moving. The bigger move requires even more preparation. Preparing furniture items can take time in some cases.

 If there are many parts on the furniture, give the parts unique numbering such as 1 of 4, 2 or 4, and so on.

 Do this with a small sticker and apply it below the piece.
 You can also secure the assembly manual that came with each furniture to the underside.

 Pack them separate boxes and label the box with “manuals for furniture” if the size of the instructions is large.

 Getting your furniture ready for the coming move should be done as you are rounding up your moving preparation.
 You should be almost done with the packing of boxes, with just a few important things remaining.
 This will give you enough time to disassemble your furniture without attending to little tasks such as cushioning plates.
 It would help if you did this on time, so you don’t get fined for the late return of any rental equipment you used.

 If you have rented a moving truck for your move, be sure to understand how to load the truck.
 Items like dressers, couches, chests, appliances, and tabletops should be loaded in the truck first.

 Your movers (if you’ve hired one) will handle your loading of the truck and make sure all your furniture get to the new home unscathed.

 There are many reasons to allow professionals to handle your move.
 The stress of moving is eliminated when you hire one of our best long-distance moving companies as they are experienced and will know the proper things to do in order to keep all your items safe.

 They usually have their moving and packing supplies such as furniture pads and moving blankets, so there is no need to worry about renting or purchasing your own.

-In addition, they are generally effective in their work than you would be able to do as a DIYer.
+In addition, they are generally more effective in their work than you would be able to do as a DIY.
 Most importantly, you won’t end up with a broken back.